 There are a number of different ways to compute Beta so do not expect FastTrack’s method to compute exactly the Beta you might see in some publications.

-Also, for Beta to have ANY validity, the issue’s and the basis MUST be closely correlated (usually a Correlation of 0.90 or higher).
+Note: for Beta to have ANY validity, the issue’s and the basis MUST be closely correlated (usually a Correlation of 0.90 or higher).

-Correlation length is set using the “correlation length” number box at the lower right of the login page.
+The correlation length is set using the “correlation length” number box at the lower right of the login page.

 - L= The number of days in the period for which correlation is computed